Leading vs. Lagging Indicators – Who is the Clear Winner

 The following example shows the 50 and 200 SMA applied to the daily chart for QQQ ETF chart.

 In the above chart notice the four signals generated by the bullish and the bearish crossovers of the 200 and 50 period moving averages.
-In the first signal from the left, if one went short on the security after the bearish signal was given, it would have been a losing trade.
+In the first signal , if one went short after the bearish signal, it would have been a losing trade.

 This is because by the time price moved lower and the SMA’s reacted to this, price already fell significantly and started to pull back higher.

 Likewise, in the next example we get a bullish crossover.
 If a trader were long on this signal, it would once again trigger a loss because we see that price pretty much stalls near the previous highs before falling lower.

 The third bearish signal worked somewhat in our favor; however, price only fell a few points lower before starting to reverse.